-The Company has a policy of fair and reasonable product prices by taking into account the cost factors of various raw materials such as aluminum, the prices of raw materials are constantly fluctuating.
-Therefore, the Company must consider the appropriateness of the selling prices that are consistent and appropriate to the cost of raw materials, to be in accordance with market conditions and competition that can retain important customer groups.
+The Company has a policy of fair and reasonable product prices by considering the cost factors of various raw materials such as aluminum, the prices of main raw materials are constantly fluctuating.
+Therefore, the Company must consider the appropriateness of the selling prices that are consistent and appropriate to the cost of raw materials, to be by market conditions and competition that can retain important customer groups.